libtcod/python-tcod/docs/glossary.rst

         These have been deprecated since version `8.5`.

+    tcod
+        `tcod` on its own is shorthand for both :term:`libtcod` and all of its bindings including :term:`python-tcod`.

+        It originated as an acronym for the game the library was first created for:
+        `The Chronicles Of Doryen <http://www.roguebasin.com/index.php/Doryen>`_

+    libtcod
+        This is the original C library which contains the implementations and algorithms used by C programs.

+        :term:`python-tcod` includes a statically linked version of this library.

     libtcod-cffi
         This is the `cffi` implementation of libtcodpy, the original was made using `ctypes` which was more difficult to maintain.